AJBogo9/AJBogo9/README.md

 ## 🎯 Currently

-I'm seeking summer internship opportunities where I can apply my analytical and technical skills to solve meaningful problems.
+I'm seeking internship opportunities where I can apply my analytical and technical skills to solve meaningful problems.
 I'm particularly interested in roles that involve data science, machine learning, or mathematical optimization.

 ## 📊 GitHub Stats